jubril-adeyi/kubernetes-eks-sockshop/README.md

 * Initialize terraform by running the  command :
 `terraform Init `
-* Run the terraform plan command to see Preview the changes that will be applied : terraform plan
+* Run the terraform plan command to see Preview the changes that will be applied :
+`terraform plan`
 * Now Run the Terraform apply command to apply these changes and provision s3 bucket and Dynamodb table that will serve as backup for terraform state files
+`terraform apply`
-* Cd back into main directory and cd into the  /infrastructure directory
+* Cd back into main directory and cd into the  /infrastructure directory `cd ../infrastructure `
-* Re-initialize terraform by running the command: terraform init
+* Re-initialize terraform by running the command:
+`terraform init`
-* Run the terraform plan command to see Preview the changes that will be applied : Terraform plan
+* Run the terraform plan command to see Preview the changes that will be applied :
+`terraform plan`
-* Now Run the Terraform apply command to apply these changes and provision infrastructure on AWS: terraform apply
+* Now Run the terraform apply command to apply these changes and provision infrastructure on AWS:
+`terraform apply`
 *